 “Have you investigated all religions?
 If not, how do you know yours is true?”

 This is a popular atheist talking point that’s very inconsistently applied and shows a great deal of ignorance towards the nature of truth.
 Firstly, it is implied that all religions are the same.
-In other words, their truth claims are nothing but a myth (because, as an atheist, he must have also followed this advice….right?).
+In other words, their truth claims are all nothing but a myth (because, as an atheist, he must have also followed this advice….right?).
 Secondly, truth, by its very nature, is exclusive.
 The Christian, by claiming that Christianity is true, excludes every other possibility.
 If someone such as Lee Strobel thoroughly examines the evidence for Christianity and finds that Jesus really claimed to be God and that He rose from the grave three days later, that excludes the option of religions such as Islam that insist that Jesus DID NOT claim to be God and that he was just a prophet and He DID NOT rise from the dead.

 We can find a similar example in the truth that the universe had a definite beginning at a finite past in the Big Bang.
 We conclude the Big Bang to be true because of scientific evidence.
 This excludes the possibility of pantheistic religions which state that the universe is eternal and never had a beginning.
 If we apply Gervais’s logic consistently we cannot conclude the Big Bang or evolution to be true unless we examine every single truth claim by every culture, tribe, or religion regarding the universe made by every single person.
-This logic is absurd.

-It’s the same for religion.
 I’m a Christian because of the evidence for Jesus’s divinity and resurrection, so I am thereby logically excluding every claim that doesn’t line up with the data.
-One doesn’t need to study every truth claim in order to conclude Christianity is true (even though I have personally looked at the major ones), one only needs to provide sufficient evidence to rationally justify belief in its truth claims.
+One doesn’t need to study every truth claim in order to conclude Christianity is true (even though I have personally looked at the major ones), one only needs to provide sufficient evidence to rationally believe in its truth claims.
 (If you are interested in examining the evidence I recommend a browse through my list of beginning resource material.)